pratiksinghlad/REPRPatternApi/README.md

 The executing code runs from these projects.

 ## Libraries:
 - **OpenAPI Documentation**: Automatically generated API documentation using OpenAPI for better understanding and testing of the
+- **Polly**: Polly is a .NET resilience and transient-fault-handling library that allows developers to express resilience strategies such as Retry, Circuit Breaker, Hedging, Timeout, Rate Limiter and Fallback in a fluent and thread-safe manner.
 API.
 - **Scalar**: Replaces Swagger for calling and testing APIs.